 Irwin is head of security at Tendermint.
 Previously, Irwin worked to solve security obstacles for non-expert users as a strategic adviser, security executive and former security empress at 1Password.

-Jaffer is the vice president for strategy and business development at IronNet Cybersecurity.
-He previously served as a clerk to Justice Neil M. Gorsuch now on the Supreme Court, the chief counsel and senior adviser for the U.S. Senate Foreign Relations Committee, senior counsel to the House Intelligence Committee and associate counsel to the U.S. president.
-Jaffer also currently serves as the founder of the National Security Institute and as director of the National Security Law and Policy Program at George Mason University’s law school.
+Jaffer is senior vice president for strategy, partnerships, and corporate development at IronNet Cybersecurity.
+He previously served on the leadership team of the U.S. Senate Foreign Relations Committee as chief counsel and senior advisor, as senior counsel to the House Intelligence Committee, associate counsel to President George W. Bush in the White House, and on the leadership team of the Justice Department’s National Security Division, among other things.
+Jaffer also currently serves as the founder and executive director of the National Security Institute at George Mason University’s law school.

 As senior vice president and senior technologist, Joffe leads Neustar’s security initiatives, and serves as Neustar’s national security executive.
 He has been involved in computing, technology and security for over 40 years.
 He is the founder of Genuity, sold to GTE (now Verizon) in 1997, and UltraDNS, sold to Neustar in 2006.